 There were so many brilliant performances in Sodebergh's outstanding ensemble medical horror slash docudrama slash social commentary piece given that it's headlined by an ensemble cast, but I am most moved by Jennifer Ehle's participation and next by Winslet's dedicated medical worker skit.
 Then you also have Paltrow's death scene which to most people was a treat.
 Let's also not forget Jude Law's turn for the evil blogger stunt.
 Contagion was the sort of slow-moving docudrama that polarized its audience, mainly because of how slow it unfolded and how it killed off its cast, losing central POVs along the way, but it works as a social commentary and a riveting medical drama detailing how easily our world can collapse into chaos because of a Contagion and various capitalism evils.

-Ehle plays the dedicated scientist with a penchant
+Ehle plays the dedicated scientist with a penchant for monkeys. |

 7. The Muppets (not screened in 2011)